 The Game of Thrones prequel House of the Dragon takes us nearly 200 years before Daenerys Targaryen’s existence with a story of fire and blood.
 The HBO series is underway, setting up some fraught drama between King Viserys, Princess Rhaneyra, and the very chaotic Daemon Targaryen.
 With the Stepstones drama coming into play, a host of other families in the mix, and this universe’s penchant for violence, we can certainly expect some shocking, brutal, and horrific moments in House of the Dragon.
 Some of it is typical warfare while other things will make your stomach churn.
 It is the way of Westeros, apparently.
-So, let’s keep up with just how many times House of the Dragon makes us gasp, cringe, and maybe even cheer over a terrible person’s demise.
+So, let’s keep up with just how many moments House of the Dragon makes us gasp, cringe, and maybe even cheer over a terrible person’s demise.

 Episode 1 – “The Heirs of the Dragon”